Scale your business with our modular plugins.

 Another excellent tool to delete thumbnails in WordPress is Regenerate Thumbnails.

-As its name suggests, this plugin’s main focus is to regenerate thumbnails.
+As its name suggests, this plugin’s primary focus is to regenerate thumbnails.
 For example, if you have disabled the option to create all thumbnails on your site, WordPress won’t create any thumbnails when you update an image.
 However, you can tell your server to generate thumbnails manually.

 Additionally, if you have unregistered any image sizes and need to delete the thumbnails from your site, you can enable the corresponding option and start regenerating them.